AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/feature-pipeline.md

 The DataLoader is responsible for the retrieval and filtering of input data.
 Your implementation of DataLoader must extend the abstract class `DataLoader` and override the abstract method `load`.

-The following example retrieves a [!DNL Platform] dataset by ID and returns it as a DataFrame, where the dataset ID (`datasetId`) is a defined property in the configuration file.
+The following example retrieves a [!DNL Platform] dataset by ID and returns it as a DataFrame, where the dataset ID (`dataset_id`) is a defined property in the configuration file.

 **PySpark example**